© Crown copyright 2021

 Personal care of deceased people

-If you are clinically vulnerable or clinically extremely vulnerable you are strongly advised to avoid contact with the body of the deceased, even if you can wear PPE.
+If you are clinically extremely vulnerable you are strongly advised to avoid contact with the body of the deceased, even if you can wear PPE.
 This includes washing, preparing or dressing the body.

 Experiencing grief or bereavement